MetOffice/Vernier/documentation/Sphinx/user_guide/output/post-processing.rst

     * - ``-i/ --inputname``
       - vernier-output-
       - Vernier files to read from
+    * - ``-f/ --fullinfo``
+      - False
+      - Enables full Vernier output to be merged and output

 Below is an example of the current script output.